cabal-club/cable/readme.md

 Cabal group chat to exchange crytographically signed documents with each other, such as chat messages, spread across various user-defined topics.

-Cable is designed to be:
+cable is designed to be:
 * fairly simple to implement in any language with only a single dependency (libsodium)
 * able to bridge across different network transports
 * useful, even if written as a partial implementation